Google Modernize Workspace Video Player

 BUilding THE FOUNDATION

-My initial approach focused on establishing the core framework for the new player.
+My initial approach focused on establishing the framework for the new player.
 I defined the foundational components, building blocks, and interactions.

 COMPETITIVE ANALYSIS